The Mara, the lodge, our guides

 Our Lodge

-Our lodge is intentionally left unnamed — selected not for branding, but for its extraordinary setting, intimate scale, and the rare feeling of truly belonging in the Mara.
+Our lodge is selected not for branding, but for its extraordinary setting, intimate scale, and the rare feeling of truly belonging in the Mara.

-At its heart is a beautiful stone lodge house, home to four elegant double rooms, each with a private ensuite bathroom.
+At its heart, the lodge is a beautiful stone house with four elegant double rooms, each with a private ensuite bathroom.
 A shared dining room and lounge provide a welcoming space for guests to relax, reflect, and gather between game drives.

 Surrounding the main lodge are four luxurious safari tents, offering a refined balance of comfort and immersion in nature.
-Every room and tent is serviced daily, ensuring a seamless five-star experience throughout your stay.
+Every room and tent is self contained with an ensuite bathroom, serviced daily, ensuring a seamless five-star experience throughout your stay.

 CONSERVATION & ETHICS